February 05, 2009

 Among the places where these plants have been constructed are the United Arab Emirates, which has the largest facility in the world; Singapore; Israel; Perth, Australia; and several places in the US.
 The main drawback is these facilities are expensive to build and operate, which precludes their construction in some areas where they would be most needed.

 Water and water conservation are issues that food processors around the world must address.
-In countries with rigid environmental standards, such as Japan, Australia, New Zealand, the US and Canada as well as several countries in Europe, food processors must not only monitor water use but they must also monitor discharges.
+In countries with rigid environmental standards such as the US, Canada, Japan, Australia and New Zealand as well as several countries in Europe food processors must not only monitor water use, but they must also monitor discharges.

 Many processors also treat their water.
 Treated water can be discharged into community systems, or if the operation is in rural areas and the water is free of hazardous material, that water may be used to irrigate fields.
 Local authorities routinely monitor plant effluent and in some places have no problem shutting down operations that lose control of their discharges.

 A good example of how a food processing facility can handle and treat water was described in the November 2007 issue of Baking & Snack.
-The newly built Kettle Foods plant in Beloit, Wisconsin, USA, filters and treats 1.65 mil gal (6.25 mil l) of water per day.
+The newly built Kettle Foods plant in Beloit, WI, filters and treats 1.65 mil gal of water per day.
 Of course, building a "greenfield" plant with this in mind is much easier than retrofitting an older facility.